google/deepvariant/docs/metrics.md

 ```

 Runtime metrics are taken from the resulting log after each stage of
-DeepVariant, and the accuracy metrics come from the hap.py summary.csv output
+DeepVariant.
+The runtime numbers reported above are the average of 5 runs each.
-file.
+The accuracy metrics come from the hap.py summary.csv output file.

 [External Solutions]: https://github.com/google/deepvariant#external-solutions
 [CPU instance with 64 CPUs]: deepvariant-details.md#command-for-a-cpu-only-machine-on-google-cloud-platform